GoogleChrome/OriginTrials/ship-as-trial.md

   - This could be the README.md in your Github repo, or any other page of your choice
   - Should include details about availability via origin trials

+## What is the timeline for running a trial and collecting feedback?
+Please see our [overview of the timeline for running a trial and collecting feedback](https://docs.google.com/spreadsheets/d/1QVuhf96PZdnrfUQP4rRMhptkQPJe2K1EmJPuT6iS0a4/edit#gid=0).
+Contact experimentation-dev@chromium.org with any questions.

 ## What is the actual process for shipping?

 Shipping as an origin trial requires the following: